Agentic memory: a shared brain for my coding agents

 A hook is a script your CLI runs on its own at a specific moment: when a session starts, when the agent finishes a turn, before it runs a tool, and so on.
 The CLI passes the script some JSON about what’s going on, and the script can pass text back that becomes part of the conversation.
 It wraps the model in a bit of scripted scaffolding without touching the model itself, which is how you get deterministic behavior out of something that’s otherwise improvising.

-I wired up two.
+I started with two.
 One runs when a session starts: it asks the memory for anything relevant to the project I’m in and drops it into the context, so the agent opens already knowing what earlier sessions worked out.
 The other runs when the agent finishes a turn: it reads the final message and saves anything I marked with a <remember>...</remember> tag.
 The agent chooses what’s worth keeping, and the hook guarantees the saving actually happens instead of relying on the agent to call a tool it might forget.

 My first marker was [REMEMBER: ...].
 It broke instantly, because facts are full of brackets, an array index here, a regex there, and the script kept slicing each fact off at the first ].
 The XML-style tag has no such problem, so I switched.